-ELECTION OF DIRECTORS
+ELECTION OF DIRECTORS (ITEM 1)

-(ITEM 1)

 Pursuant to our articles of incorporation, each member of our Board of Directors serves a one-year term, until the next annual meeting of stockholders and until his respective successor is duly qualified and elected.
-Currently, our Board of Directors has six members, of whom four are not "interested persons" of Main Street, as defined in the Investment Company Act of 1940 (the "1940 Act").
-The NYSE Listed Company Manual requires that we maintain a majority of independent directors on the Board of Directors and provides that a director of a business development company, like us, shall be considered to be independent if he or she is not an "interested person" of the business development company, as defined in the 1940 Act.
+Currently, our Board of Directors has six members, of whom five are not "interested persons" of Main Street, as defined in the Investment Company Act of 1940 (the "1940 Act").
+The 1940 Act requires that our Board be composed of a majority of members who are not "interested persons" of Main Street.
+In addition, the NYSE Listed Company Manual requires that we maintain a majority of independent directors on the Board of Directors and provides that a director of a business development company, like us, shall be considered to be independent if he or she is not an "interested person" of the business development company, as defined in the 1940 Act.

 The term of office of all directors will expire at this year's Annual Meeting.
 On the nomination of our Board of Directors, Messrs.
-Michael Appling Jr., Joseph E. Canon, Arthur L. French, J. Kevin Griffin, Vincent D. Foster and Todd A. Reppert will stand for reelection as directors at the Annual Meeting for a term of one year.
+Michael Appling Jr., Joseph E. Canon, Arthur L. French, J. Kevin Griffin, John E. Jackson and Vincent D. Foster will stand for reelection as directors at the Annual Meeting for a term of one year.